usharesoft/appcenter-docs/admin/en/source/pages/rebranding/custo-signin.rst

  .. code-block:: xml

-	<c:signUpOptInText>I accept the Terms of Use and to receive emails regarding upgrades and maintenance.</c:signUpOptInText>
+	<c:signUpOptInText>I accept the Terms of Use and agree to receive emails regarding upgrades and maintenance.</c:signUpOptInText>

 You may also hide this message by updating the ``showOptIn`` attribute in the same section to ``false``.